FemtoEmacs/Sumerian/README.md

 There are few grammar books for Sumerian.
 Unfortunately, Marie-Louise Thomsen's "**The Sumerian Language**" does not use cuneiform, so I cannot recommend it.
 This leaves us with John Hayes' **Manual of Sumerian** and Joshua Bowen's **Learn to Read Ancient Sumerian**.
 Therefore, I advise you to buy  "**A Manual of Sumerian: Grammar and Texts**" by Hayes to learn this ancient language in depth.
 It is also a good idea to acquire "**Learn to Read Ancient Sumerian**" by Joshua Bowen and Megan Lewis.

 ## Disclaimer

-The owner of this portal is not a scholar in Sumerian studies in any sense.
-His collaborators are not scholars either.
-Therefore, people associated with this tutorial may not help serious students of cuneiforms to solve pendencies.
+The owner of this portal is not a scholar in Sumerian studies, nor are his collaborators.
+Therefore, individuals associated with this tutorial may not be able to assist serious students of cuneiform to solve pendencies.

-This site's finality is to help tourists reading royal inscriptions that they may find in museums and universities.
-The site may be useful to amateur historians who need to assert the meaning of ancient documents.
+This site's primary purpose is to help tourists read royal inscriptions they may encounter in museums and universities.
+It may also be useful to amateur historians seeking to understand the meanings of ancient documents.

 For scholars and graduate students who are writing their thesis, the webmaster of this